 To recover from Friday and Saturday night revelry, sleeping in until 9 AM was not uncommon.
 I might’ve gone until 10 AM some days… So is it a surprise at all that come Sunday night, I start freaking out about having to get up early and start the work week all over again?

 If you manage people, one of the single worst things you can do for your team’s mental health is to keep them guessing.
-My most stressful Sundays are filled with anxiety over not knowing how my boss feels about my job performance.
+My most stressful Sunday evenings are filled with anxiety over not knowing how my boss feels about my job performance.

 I’d rather my boss be frank and tell me I’m terrible than to get “radio silence”.
 If you find yourself in this situation, demand honest feedback immediately.
 Knowing exactly where you stand is crucial!

-To recap: There are three chain-linked causes of Sunday Scaries.
+To recap: There are prime causes of the Sunday Scaries

 1.)
 The pattern of “weekends good / school days bad” formed from childhood